Galts-Gulch/avarice/docs/Contributing.md

         determine the amount we'll be trading with genconfig.TradeVolume's effect.
 -   GetMarketPrice
-    -   Takes either 'bid' or 'ask' as an argument.
+    -   Takes 'bid', 'ask', or 'last' as an argument.
 Returns a float for either.
 Self explanatory purpose.
 -   OrderExist
     -   Checks if the last order exists, and returns True or False.
 This